trilogy-group/react-native-zss-rich-text-editor/README.md

 * `initialTitleHTML`

 	HTML that will be rendered in the title section as soon as the component loads.

+* `hiddenTitle`

+	Boolean indicater whether to hide the title section.

 * `initialContentHTML`

 	HTML that will be rendered in the content section on load.

 * `titlePlaceholder`

 	Text that will be used as a placeholder when no text is present in the title section.

 * `contentPlaceholder `

 	Text that will be used as a placeholder when no text is present in the content section.

+* `enableOnChange `

+	Boolean indicating whether to listen for content changes.
+Use in combination with `registerContentChangeListener` (see below).

 * `customCSS `

 	Any custom CSS styles that you want to inject to the editor.

 * `editorInitializedCallback `

 	A function that will be called when the editor has been initialized.

+* `autoFocusLinkModal `

+	Sets the `autoFocus` prop on the `Title` TextInput on the Link Modal.

 `RichTextEditor` also has methods that can be used on its `ref` to  set styling at the current selection or cursor position: